eholt723/transport-llm/README.md

 - Implement a **local RAG engine** to supply domain context.
 - Continue exploring full fine-tuning in a future project through **Hugging Face / PEFT / LoRA**, where training workflows are mature and better documented.

-This pivot reflects real engineering decision-making: choosing the most reliable and maintainable path while still meeting functional goals.
+This pivot was made choosing the most reliable and maintainable path while still meeting functional goals.

 ---